benmvp/slides/2018/nejs/webdev.md

 - You know how BE engineers are always saying JS is a toy language
 - And we get mad saying it's legit
   * Especially since ES6+
+- We use JS to build:
+  * Highly-concurrent / low-latency servers
+  * Super-sophisticated web apps
 - Well 2 decades ago it really was a toy language
   * We did silly things with it